AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

 -------------------------

-A type used an as a actual of a formal generic parameter is expected to have a default constructor.
+A type used an as a actual of a formal generic parameter is expected to have a parameterless constructor.
 This is necessary to enable proper derivation and allocation.
 For example:

 .. code-block:: ada